nating/some-sketchy-arm/README.md

 ## The Algorithm
 Another section in memory is allocated so that the program can make a copy of the image.

+< More on the algorithm to be written when time available >